Get off the beaten track in Central America – find out the top things to do in Honduras and helpful tips to plan your backpacking adventure.

-Parque Nacional La Tigra is a popular day trip from Tegus, for hiking, waterfalls, birdwatching & cloud forest highs.
+Parque Nacional La Tigra is one of the most popular spots from Tegus, for hiking, waterfalls, birdwatching & cloud forest highs.

-* We recommend staying at Palmira Hostel in Tegucigalpa
+Accommodation: We stayed at Palmira Hostel in Tegucigalpa

-Have you travelled in Honduras?
+Have you traveled in Honduras?
 Would you consider it?

 Accessible DIY travel to more distant locations via multiple connections or longer forms of transport